 If $\bigwedge$ exists and is continuous, then there is a one-to-one correspondence between $\Val_\bullet$-algebra structures $\beta$ on $X$ such that $\beta \circ \Val_\bullet \bigwedge = \bigwedge \circ \SV \beta \circ \lambda^\DN_X$ and $\Pred_\DN^\bullet$-algebra structures $\gamma$ on $X$, given by $\gamma \eqdef \bigwedge \circ \SV \beta \circ s_\DN^\bullet$.

 The morphisms $f$ of $\Pred_\DN^\bullet$-algebras are the morphisms of underlying $\Val_\bullet$-algebras that preserve infima of non-empty compact saturated subsets $Q$. \end{theorem} There is no definitive characterization of $\Val_\bullet$-algebras on $\Topcat$.
-When $\bullet$ is nothing, one of the best known results can be found in \cite{GLJ:bary}.
+When $\bullet$ is nothing, one of the best known results can be found in \citep{GLJ:bary}.
 A structure of $\Val_\bullet$-algebra on $X$ implies a structure of a (topological, sober, weakly locally convex) \emph{cone} on $X$.
-(See \cite{Keimel:topcones2} for an introduction to semitopological and topological cones.
+(See \citet{Keimel:topcones2} for an introduction to semitopological and topological cones.
 Briefly, a cone is a set with an addition operation $+$ and scalar multiplication by non-negative real numbers that obey the laws of vector spaces that can be expressed without minus signs.)
-More precise characterizations of $\Val_\bullet$-algebras were obtained in subcategories of topological spaces in \cite{GLJ:Valg}.
-The $\SV$-algebras on subcategories of locally compact sober spaces are the continuous characterized by Schalk as the continuous inf-semilattices \cite[Proposition~7.28]{Schalk:diss}, namely the continuous dcpos that have a Scott-continuous binary infimum operation $\wedge$, with their Scott topology.
-(See \cite{GHKLMS:contlatt,AJ:domains,JGL-topology} for notions of dcpos, Scott-continuous and other notions of domain theory.)
+More precise characterizations of $\Val_\bullet$-algebras were obtained in subcategories of topological spaces in \citep{GLJ:Valg}.
+The $\SV$-algebras on subcategories of locally compact sober spaces are the continuous characterized by Schalk as the continuous inf-semilattices \citep[Proposition~7.28]{Schalk:diss}, namely the continuous dcpos that have a Scott-continuous binary infimum operation $\wedge$, with their Scott topology.

-On a continuous dcpo $X$, every continuous valuation is point-continuous in the sense of Reinhold Heckmann \cite[Theorem~4.1]{heckmann96}, so the monad $\Val$ coincides with the monad $\Val_p$ of point-continuous valuations on the category $\Cont$ of continuous dcpo and (Scott-)continuous maps.
-The $\Val_p$-algebras $\beta \colon \Val_p X \to X$ are the weakly locally convex sober topological cones $X$, and $\beta$ is uniquely determined by the formula $\beta (\sum_{i=1}^n a_i \delta_{x_i}) \eqdef \sum_{i=1}^n a_i x_i$ \cite[Theorem~5.11]{GLJ:bary}; the morphisms of $\Val_p$-algebras are the linear continuous maps \cite[Theorem~5.12]{GLJ:bary}.
-By a theorem of Claire Jones \cite[Corollary~5.4]{Jones:proba}, the \emph{simple valuations} $\sum_{i=1}^n \delta_{x_i}$ form a basis of the dcpo $\Val X$ ($=\Val_p X$), which implies that continuous maps from $\Val X$ to any space are uniquely determined by their values on simple valuations.
+On a continuous dcpo $X$, every continuous valuation is point-continuous in the sense of Reinhold Heckmann \citep[Theorem~4.1]{heckmann96}, so the monad $\Val$ coincides with the monad $\Val_p$ of point-continuous valuations on the category $\Cont$ of continuous dcpo and (Scott-)continuous maps.
+The $\Val_p$-algebras $\beta \colon \Val_p X \to X$ are the weakly locally convex sober topological cones $X$, and $\beta$ is uniquely determined by the formula $\beta (\sum_{i=1}^n a_i \delta_{x_i}) \eqdef \sum_{i=1}^n a_i x_i$ \citep[Theorem~5.11]{GLJ:bary}; the morphisms of $\Val_p$-algebras are the linear continuous maps \citep[Theorem~5.12]{GLJ:bary}.
+By a theorem of Claire Jones \citep[Corollary~5.4]{Jones:proba}, the \emph{simple valuations} $\sum_{i=1}^n \delta_{x_i}$ form a basis of the dcpo $\Val X$ ($=\Val_p X$), which implies that continuous maps from $\Val X$ to any space are uniquely determined by their values on simple valuations.